Unobstructed symplectic packing for tori and hyperkahler manifolds: Campana simple complex structures on an IHS hyper k ahler manifold

+By \cite{_Bogomolov:defo_}, $\Teich_0$ admits the structure of a smooth (possibly, non-Hausdorff) complex manifold.
 More precisely, a combination of the fundamental theorems of Kuranishi \cite{_Kuranishi_} and Bogomolov-Tian-Todorov \cite{_Bogomolov:defo_, _Tian_,_Todorov_} shows that the Kuranishi space of $(M,J_0)$ (the base of a certain universal smooth local deformation of a complex structure defined in \cite{_Kuranishi_}) is a smooth complex manifold as long as the canonical bundle of $(M,J_0)$ is trivial, which, of course, is true in the hyperk\"ahler case.
-Moreover (see e.g. \cite{_Catanese:moduli_}), there exists a homeomorphism between a neighborhood $U$ of $[J_0]$ in $\Teich_0$ and an open subset of the Kuranishi space of $(M,J_0)$.
-The homeomorphism maps each $[J]\in \Teich_0$ to the point of the Kuranishi space corresponding to a complex structure on $M$ representing $[J]$.
-The smooth and the complex structures on $U$ are the pullbacks of the corresponding structures on the Kuranishi space and the pullback of the universal smooth local deformation over the Kuranishi space under the homeomorphism induces a smooth deformation $M\times U\to U$.
+Moreover (see e.g. \cite{_Catanese:moduli_}), there exists a homeomorphism between a neighborhood $U_{[J_0]}$ of $[J_0]$ in $\Teich_0$ and an open subset of the Kuranishi space of $(M,J_0)$.
+The homeomorphism maps each $[J]\in \Teich_0$ to the point $x$ of the Kuranishi space corresponding to a complex structure on $M$ representing $[J]$.
+The smooth and the complex structures on $U_{[J_0]}$ are the pullbacks of the corresponding structures on the Kuranishi space.
+The pullback of the universal smooth local deformation over the Kuranishi space under the homeomorphism, together with a smooth trivialization of the universal fibration over a neighborhood of $x$ in the Kuranishi space, induces a smooth deformation $M\times U_{[J_0]}\to U_{[J_0]}$.

-Note that the universal deformation over the Kuranishi space is defined uniquely up to appropriate bi-holomorphic reparameterizations of the base and the total space and therefore in the construction above the complex structures $M\times\Teich_0$ and $\Teich_0$ are not defined uniquely.
-Nevertheless, the restriction of the complex structure on $M\times \Teich_0$ to a fiber over $x\in \Teich_0$ is always a complex structure $J$ representing $x=[J]$.
+The smooth trivialization of the universal fibration over a neighborhood of $x$ is defined up to the action of $\Diff_0$ on the fibers, meaning that different smooth trivializations yield complex structures on the fibers of $M\times U_{[J_0]}\to U_{[J_0]}$ that differ by the action of $\Diff_0$ on $M$.
 Since $\Diff_0$ acts trivially on the homology of $M$, different complex structures representing the same point in $\Teich_0$ define the same Hodge structure on $H^* (M,\C)$.
-Thus, the Hodge decomposition on the cohomology of a fiber of $M\times\Teich_0\to\Teich_0$ does not depend on any of the choices.
+Thus, the Hodge decomposition on the cohomology of a fiber of $M\times U\to U$ does not depend on any of the choices).